BSc, MSc, DPhil

 Neurogenesis is increased during acute and chronic neurodegeneration, with the potential to replace damaged neurons at the sites of neuronal loss.

-- Charter member of the Spanish Young Neuroscientists Club (CJN) of the SENC.
-2009.
+2009-present: Charter member of the Spanish Young Neuroscientists Club (CJN) of the SENC.

-- Spanish Glial Network: Member of the Board since 2011.
+2011-present: Spanish Glial Network: Member of the Board.